getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 - `tags`: key-value pairs holding additional data about the span (optional)
 - `data`: arbitrarily-structured additional data about the span (optional)

 An example use of the `op` and `description` properties together is `op: sql.query` and `description: SELECT * FROM users WHERE last_active < DATE_SUB(CURRENT_DATE, INTERVAL 1 YEAR)`.
 The `status` property is often used to indicate the success or failure of the span's operation, or for a response code in the case of HTTP requests.
-Finally, `tags` and `data` allow you attach further contextual information to the span, such as `function: middleware.auth.is_authenticated` for a function call or `request: {url: ..., headers: ... , body: ...}` for an HTTP request.
+Finally, `tags` and `data` allow you to attach further contextual information to the span, such as `function: middleware.auth.is_authenticated` for a function call or `request: {url: ..., headers: ... , body: ...}` for an HTTP request.

 ### Further Information